BrendaBESP/CODES/README.md

 # CODES
-Compilation of multiple codes used in bioinformatics

-FOLDERS

-  Data folder

-  Code folder
+Compilation of:
+  Bacterial growth model in python
+  Network definition of antagonist interactions in a synthetic community Part of the main workflow for microbiome analyisis